 A downhill rider's paradise, Queenstown

 Located around 15km from Queenstown near the Coronet Peak ski area, Rude Rock trail is only revealed after spring snowmelt.
 Once maintenance crews have worked their magic, the track dips and swerves in a perfect balance of fall and flow.
 Skilled riders can hit the track at full tilt, although some exposed, steep sections and rocky drops will keep most bikers on their toes.
+This summer, Rude Rock can also be accessed from the new Coronet Express chairlift.

 Coronet Peak & Skippers Tracks